astamos/tsbook/content/ch1-introduction/_index.md

 As we explore a wide range of online harms, victims and responses, we will continuously return to some key themes that you might want to look out for:

-1. Almost every harm we discuss in this book is something that predates the internet, and understanding the history of these harms is important if we want to predict and prevent future damage to individuals.
+1. Almost every harm we discuss in this book is something that **predates the internet**, and understanding the history of these harms is important if we want to predict and prevent future damage to individuals.

-2. Likewise, understanding the history of online abuses and how various companies have tried (and often failed) to deal with them is critical for any team working on a new product that allows for human interaction.
+2. Likewise, **understanding the history of online abuses** and how various companies have tried (and often failed) to deal with them is critical for any team working on a new product that allows for human interaction.

-3. Most platform policies involve difficult trade-offs between legitimate equities.
+3. Most **platform policies involve difficult trade-offs** between legitimate equities.
 How do you balance the right of political free expression against the desire to prevent disinformation?
 How do you balance individual privacy rights against the benefit of anti-abuse scanning technologies?

-4. These trade-offs cannot be avoided, but the final optimization can be improved through a deep understanding of the real issues and practical solutions.
+4. These trade-offs cannot be avoided, but the **final optimization can be improved** through a deep understanding of the real issues and practical solutions.

 5. Tech companies should prioritize their trust and safety work by considering the level of harm associated with an area of abuse, the prevalence of the abuse as well as the responsibility their particular product has for enabling such abuse.
-This kind of prioritization is better than constantly chasing media and political pressure.
+This kind of prioritization is **better than constantly chasing media and political pressure**.

-6. It is very common for platforms to spend most of their time on issues that occur in the languages spoken by key executives and in developed countries where there are pressing media and political risks.
+6. It is very common for platforms to **spend most of their time on issues that occur in the languages spoken by key executives and in developed countries** where there are pressing media and political risks.
 This means that other serious harms might go unaddressed in the countries where a majority of users reside.

-7. Platforms have legal obligations around data access and some specific abuses (like child exploitation), but the vast majority of decisions they make will require them to create standards that go well beyond what they are legally required to do.
+7. Platforms have legal obligations around data access and some specific abuses (like child exploitation), but **the vast majority of decisions they make will require them to create standards that go well beyond what they are legally required to do**.

-8. It is a constant struggle to balance the desire to use automated systems to scale trust and safety enforcement across a platform against the reality that humans are much better at predicting how other humans will act.
+8. It is a constant struggle to balance the desire to use automated systems to scale trust and safety enforcement across a platform against the reality that **humans are much better at predicting how other humans will act**.

-9. Cryptography and machine learning are two of the critical technologies needed to prevent certain types of abuse, but are also paradoxically technologies that can be used to cause harm.
+9. Cryptography and machine learning are two of the critical technologies needed to prevent certain types of abuse, but are also **paradoxically technologies that can be used to cause harm**.

 ## So what is Trust and Safety?